 Binda, on the other hand, famously declared that he’d no interest in producing spettacolo.
 Instead, he focussed his efforts on winning races and defeating Guerra, which only served to increase the public’s antipathy toward him.

 So dominant was Binda, that the Italian newspaper, Gazzetta dello Sport, offered him 22,500 lire to forego the 1930 Giro.

 As a result, Binda decided to compete in that year’s Tour de France, winning two stages.

-It wasn’t until 1932, when Binda won his third World Championship title in Rome, did the public start to warm to him.
+It wasn’t until 1932, when Binda won his third World Championship title in Rome, did the public start to warm up to him.